matteo-crypto/matteo-crypto/README.md

 - 👋 Hi, I’m @matteo-crypto
-- 👀 I’m interested in CS field
+- 👀 I’m interested in the CS field
 - 🌱 I’m currently learning it in a bachelor degree at the University of Trento
 - 🚀 I’m looking to go to Mars
 - 📫 How to reach me ... @teo_circuitz on Telegram or teo_circuitz on IG